Dennis Alexander Piano Festival and Competition

 - Not to be missed!
 Mr. Alexander is an enthusiastic champion of the piano and music!
 Although the focus will be geared towards students, all ages will find his demonstration to be inspiring

-Scheduling: We will retain the same scheduling as last year (2016).
+Scheduling: We will retain the same scheduling as the previous festival and competition.
 Students will register for one of three categories, based on their level of repertoire and experience (there is no age requirement for each category).
 Each category will have its own competition and repertoire workshops for students to elect to participate in.
 Students enter divisions categorized by level:

 - Category 1 students (Elementary to Late Elementary repertoire level) will be scheduled for the morning